DPotoyan/Chem324/ch04/note04B.md

 :::{admonition} What you need to know
 :class: note

 - The rigid rotator system is introduced as a prototype for the quantization of rotational degrees of freedom in molecules.
 The spherical coordinate system is introduced out of the necessity of taking advantage of the spherical symmetry of the problem, which leads to a reduction of dimensionality.
 - Solving the Schrodinger equation in spherical coordinates results in eigenfunctions in the form of spherical harmonics.
 Energy eigenvalues are found to be degenerate for one of the quantum numbers.
+- To compute rotational spectra we need to know moment of inertia of a molecules which for diatomics takes simple form $I=\mu r^2$ where $\mu$ is reduced mass and $r$ is distance.
+- For polyatomic molecules may require more elaborate calculations to account for spatial mass distribution.
-- Connection with microwave spectroscopy is shown where spectral lines are predicted to occur in equal intervals.
+- Connection with microwave spectroscopy is shown where spectral lines are predicted to occur in equal intervals equal $2\tilde{B}$.
-- The selection rule is established via the recursion relation of spherical harmonics.
+- The selection rule is established via the recursion relation of spherical harmonics and is $\Delta J\pm 1$ and $M_J =0, \pm 1$.
 - Coupling of vibrational degrees leads to rovibronic transitions and necessitates the inclusion of vibrational quantum numbers for a more accurate account of transitions.
+- Rotatioal motion can lead to change in bond length, this is known as centrifugal effect and can be accounted for by adding an extra centrifgual correction term to rigid rotor model.
 :::